aws-samples/aws-analytics-reference-architecture/core/API.md

 - *Type:* `string`

-Required the be given to the name of Amazon EMR Studio Must be unique across the AWS account.
+Required the name to be given to the Amazon EMR Studio Must be unique across the AWS account.

 ---